MhamadR/twitter-clone/README.md

-# twitter-clone
+# Twitter Clone
-## 1st Project
+## Collaborative project

-### This is an attempt to create a twitter clone according to the following features:
+### This is a Twitter clone created based on the following requested features:
 - The website should look exactly the same on the desktop (should be responsive too)
 - Users must be able to login, register, and edit profile.
 - Users must be able to tweet (280 chars) and attach pictures.